 - Keep a Safe Distance

 Make sure to keep a safe distance from construction workers and road flaggers, as well as to leave plenty of room between yourself and the motorist in front of you.
-Tailgating can lead to minor collisions, such as fender benders, which will not only inconvenience you but also cause more confusion at the work zone.
+Tailgating can lead to minor collisions, such as fender benders, which will not only inconvenience you but also cause more confusion in the work zone.

 - Ask for Help